gbeckers/Darr/README.rst

 read/write access to potentially very large arrays.
 In addition to automatic documentation, Darr adds other functionality to NumPy's memmap, such as easy appending and truncating data, support for ragged arrays, the ability to create arrays from iterators, and easy use of metadata.
 Flat binary files and (JSON) text files are accompanied by a README text file that explains how the array and metadata are stored (`see example arrays
 <https://github.com/gbeckers/Darr/tree/master/examplearrays/>`__).
-It is trivially easy to share your arrays with others or with yourself when working in different computing environments because they always contains clear documentation of the specific data at hand, including code to read it.
-Does your colleague want to try out an interesting algorithm in R or Matlab on your arrays?
-No need to export anything or to provide elaborate explanation.
-No dependence on complicated formats or specialized libraries.
-No looking up things.
-A copy-paste of a few lines of code from the documentation stored with the data is sufficient.

 See this `tutorial <https://darr.readthedocs.io/en/latest/tutorialarray.html>`__ for a brief introduction, or the